 New Orleans, Louisiana

 Atlanta was a blur, I hardly remember anything about it (other than it was hot), but I remember Savannah (very leafy and romantic), and the Great Smokies (beautiful).
-Then I decided to take a 10 hour bus ride to New Orleans, one of the places I’d wanted to visit for a while.
+Then I decided to take a 10 hour bus ride to visit New Orleans, one of the places I’d wanted to check out for a while, having heard so much about it.

-Here are the lowlights and highlights of my visit to New Orleans.
+Here are the lowlights and highlights of my New Orleans visit.

 The Low – Beignets